PK-cod3ch3mist/MineSweeperCLI/README.md

 - For GUI version
     - there are two options here, whether to install as an application (using cmake)
     - or to play by running the codes

+##Requirements
+- for CLI version, the only requirement is a C++ compiler, (use clang or g++)
+- for the GUI version, it would be nice to have sfml installed for running if you are using from codes.
+Visit the sfml website for instructions on how to install and configure it on your system.
+We are currently working on an installer for the game, until then,  this is the way XD.